error161/gamelist-tools/README.md

 The GameList Tools aims to streamline the organization and customization of your game library by providing tools that help generate and manage gamelist files, making it easier to integrate ROMs and their associated media into your favorite emulation frontend.

 ## Features
-- **Gamelist Generator**: A Bash script to create an XML gamelist from ZIP files in a specified directory.
+- **Gamelist Generator**: A Bash script to create an XML gamelist from game files in a specified directory.
 - Automatically extracts game names from filenames.
 - Matches games with corresponding images in a given folder.
 - Supports custom output file paths.
+- Supports custom game file extensions

 ## Installation
 Clone the repository: